Preparing To Trade News Events In Forex

 Your job as a forex news trader is to figure out what news is important to the currency pair you are trading.

 Once you figure out how a report will affect a currency, you can prepare for a live news trade.
-However, it's always crucial to managing your risk.
+It's always crucial to managing your risk, though.

 One problem with news trading is that every forex broker has a different policy on how they handle trading during volatile news time.
 Some brokers have what is called a variable spread and some have a fixed spread.